26 people were rescued, some with injuries, and 7 suspects were arrested in a Texas human smuggling operation, sheriff says - KESQ

 By Christina Maxouris, CNN

-(CNN) — Officials in southern Texas say they have disrupted a human smuggling operation, helping rescue 26 people – 11 of whom are in the hospital – and taking 7 suspects into custody.
+(CNN) — Officials in southern Texas say they have disrupted a human smuggling operation, helping rescue 26 people – 11 of whom are in the hospital – and taking seven suspects into custody.

 The 26 people who were rescued endured “miserable conditions” throughout their journey into the area, Bexar County Sheriff Javier Salazar said in a Thursday afternoon news conference.